vmaiol/aidl-final-project/README.md

 conda deactivate
 ```

-Execute basic structure to check that minimums has been installed.
-In folder's projects:
+Execute basic structure to check that minimums have been installed.
+In the project folder:
 ```
 python main.py
 ```